 - Close the lid and set the pressure release valve to "Sealing."
 Press the "Pressure Cook" button and set the timer for 15 minutes.

 - Once the cooking cycle has completed, quick release the pressure.
 Open lid and allow the soup to cool for a few minutes.
 Using an immersion blender, carefully blend the soup until smooth or to your desired consistency.
 Add coconut cream and stir.
 Taste the soup and adjust seasonings as desired.
 Garnish with freshly ground black pepper and/or freshly chopped parsley or basil (optional).
 Serve and enjoy.

-- Add the 2 cans of diced tomatoes and their juice (or 6 cups of chopped common tomatoes and their juice for low FODMAP), salt, dried chives, Italian seasoning, ground black pepper and fennel seed to the slow cooker and stir until combined.
+- Add 6 cups of chopped common tomatoes and their juice or 2 cans of diced tomatoes and their juice (if not fructose-intolerant), salt, dried chives, Italian seasoning, ground black pepper and fennel seed to the slow cooker and stir until combined.